kirillgoodkov/FastFish/FastFish/readme.txt

 		old index file and/or significant changes in the API, i.e., to build with a new version, the calling code may require changes.

-Version of this document - 0.0.0
+Version of this document - 0.0.1

 Version History:
 	0.0.0 - initial release
+	0.0.1 - significantly (about 2.5 times) reduced RAM usage during index build